starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Arrays
 ------

-Arrays can be defined as a pointer (``felt*``) to the first element.
+Arrays can be defined as a pointer (``felt*``) to the first element in the memory.
 As an array is populated, the elements take up contiguous memory cells.

 .. tested-code:: cairo syntax_array